-The Wake on LAN feature can be used by a network administrator to turn on your PC remotely from a management console.
-When Wake on LAN is used in conjunction with network-management software, such as NetFinity Version 4

-(provided on the Ready-to-Configure CD that comes with your computer), many types of functions, such as data transfers, software updates, and POST and BIOS updates can be performed remotely on your PC and other computers enabled for Wake on LAN that are linked to your network.
+The Wake on LAN feature can be used by a network administrator to turn on your PC from a management console.
+When Wake on LAN is used in conjunction with network-management software, such as TME 10 NetFinity Version 4 (provided on the Ready-to-Configure Utility Program CD for your computer), many types of functions, such as data transfers, software updates, and POST and BIOS updates can be performed remotely on your PC and other computers enabled for Wake on LAN that are linked to your network.
 This updating can be done after hours and on weekends, which saves time and increases productivity.
 Users are not interrupted during normal working hours and LAN traffic is kept to a minimum.
-Refer to "Wake on LAN" on page 58 for further information.

 Other features such as remote program load (RPL) and dynamic host configuration protocol (DHCP) also allow a network administrator to remotely control your computer.
 If you use remote program load in conjunction with LANClient Control Manager software, you can use a feature called Hybrid RPL.
-Using LANClient Control Manager, you set up your computer by installing hybrid images (or files) on the hard disk.
+Using LANClient Control Manager, you set up your computer by installing hybrid images (or files) on the hard disk drive.
 Then, each time the computer starts from the network, LANClient Control Manager recognizes your computer as a Hybrid RPL client and a bootstrap program is downloaded to your computer.
 This bootstrap program is small and helps prevent network congestion.
-Working from the hybrid images, the bootstrap program initiates the startup process from the hard disk of your computer.
+Working off the hybrid images, the bootstrap program initiates the startup process from the hard disk drive of your computer.
 An advantage to Hybrid RPL is that the network load associated with standard RPL is avoided.
-Refer to "RPL and DHCP" on page 56 for further information.